The Gibson Gospel guitar originated in 1972-73 and was manufactured at Gibson’s

 I concur.
 It does have an excellent, big sound.
 Kalamazoo

-The arched back was unique and used on other guitars with which I am familiar.
+The guitar had a unique laminated arched back with no bracing.
+This type of back has been a feature on several other guitars.
 Guild used the arched back on at least one model and Framus of Bavaria used it on most of their acoustic instruments.
 The arched back provided its own support, so there was no need for bracing.

-The consumer focus of the guitar was for Christian music, perhaps due to this era being known as the Jesus Revolution.
-The advertisment bears this out by showing a typical Christian coffeehouse singer of the era testifying about the instrument.
+The consumer focus of the guitar was for accompanying Christian music.
+As I previously mentioned, this era was known as the Jesus Revolution.
+A Gibson advertisement bears this out by showing a typical Christian coffeehouse singer of the era testifying about why the instrument was his choice.